Bruins vs. Blue Jackets Player Props Betting Odds

 Brad Marchand Props

-Brad Marchand is another of Boston's most productive contributors through 20 games, with seven goals and 12 assists.
+Brad Marchand is another of Boston's top contributors through 23 games, with eight goals and 12 assists.

 Marchand Recent Games